kevinkenfack/Smart-Finance/README.md

 ## 🚨 Tutorial

-This repository contains the code corresponding to an in-depth tutorial available on our YouTube channel, <a href="https://www.youtube.com/@albertmends/videos" target="_blank"><b>Code with Albert</b></a>.
+This repository contains the code for this project

 If you prefer visual learning, this is the perfect resource for you.
 Follow our tutorial to learn how to build projects like these step-by-step in a beginner-friendly manner!